Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 ![](Screenshots/Print.png)

 ## DISCLAIMER
 This project is provided on AS-IS basis, without any guarantee at all.
-Author is not responsible for any harm, direct or indirect, that may be caused by using this plugin.
+Author is not responsible for any harm, direct or indirect, that may be caused by using this project.
 You use this project at your own risk.